How you can reduce your energy bills Click to get info

 What the council is doing to help residents Click to get info

-Download and read the council's Flexible Eligibility Statement of Intent for the Energy Company Obligation Help to Heat scheme, which is intended to help reduce fuel poverty in the local area.
+Download and read the council's Flexible Eligibility Statement of Intent for the Energy Company Obligation Help to Heat scheme.
+This is which is intended to identify households eligible to receive funded energy efficiency improvements in their home, helping to reduce fuel poverty in the local area.